NEWBuild your personal Plan B Strategy — top 5 countries ranked for YOU, visa + tax + 90-day planTry it

 World-class safety, stunning landscapes, and one of the easiest English-speaking countries to immigrate to — if you have the skills Unrivalled Natural Beauty, Exceptional Safety, English-First, Welcoming Culture are among the top reasons expats choose New Zealand.
 See our complete guide for visa options, cost of living, healthcare, and more.

-Get the latest visa updates, cost-of-living data, and expat stories from New Zealand straight to your inbox.
+Visa updates, cost-of-living shifts, and real expat stories from New Zealand — straight to your inbox.